 As an organization founded by scientists who met at CERN, we believe this level of transparency is not only essential to earning the trust of the Proton community, but it’s also how progress is made.
 By publishing our apps’ code, we make it available to the online network of security experts and white hat hackers.

-Their close scrutiny of our apps, which we incentivize through our Bug Bounty Program, ensures that any potential vulnerabilities are swiftly discovered and resolved.
+Their close scrutiny of our apps, which we incentivize through our Bug Bounty Program(new window), ensures that any potential vulnerabilities are swiftly discovered and resolved.
 This approach of ‘security through transparency’ translates to better security and privacy for your personal information.

 Proton Drive apps have passed independent security audits